Hong Kong-Singapore travel bubble postponed for a second time

 For Hong Kong, which has banned non-residents coming to the city since March last year, the deal with Singapore would have been its first travel link with another city.

-Cathay Pacific (0293.HK) and Singapore Airlines (SIAL.SI) were due to be the carriers offering the initial flights.
+Cathay Pacific and Singapore Airlines were due to be the carriers offering the initial flights.

+Reporting by Twinnie Siu in Hong Kong and Aradhana Aravindan in Singapore; writing by Farah Master; editing by Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.